 Any ITT or ITQ must contain details as to the criteria for awarding the Contract to which it relates.
-That criteria must be robust, fair, auditable, compliant with any relevant Public Procurement Legislation and, for any ITT, weighted wherever possible.
+Those criteria must be robust, fair, auditable, compliant with any relevant Public Procurement Legislation and, for any ITT, weighted wherever possible.

 The award criteria may be based on price alone or on that which represents the Most Economically Advantageous Offer received.
+In relation to Contracts above the EU Procurement Thresholds, any award must be based on the Most Economically Advantageous Offer.